joeyngg/joeyngg/README.md

 - [G8 E-commerce]: A fashion clothing website using Next.js.
 - [ZenSurf Chrome Extension](https://github.com/The-Struggle-Bus/ZenSurf): A Chrome Extension aimed to reduce anxiety and stress for users.
-- [Sales System]: A Java based sales management system.
+- [Even Steven Beats the Odd](https://github.com/joeyngg/CornHacks2024): A pygame with data structure and algorithm.

 Feel free to explore my repositories for more projects!